hyperworkxdevteam/finkspot/README.md

 # finkspot
 Finskpot API

-The API provide access for Organiztions
+The API provide access for organiztions
 - To recieve complaint, abuses and misconduct reports
 - To send messages to reporter
 - To recieve indices data dashboard applications